These homemade granola bars are delicious and healthier than any store bought variety. They’re soft, chewy and adaptable using your favorite mix-ins!

 Who doesn’t love granola bars?
-I remember eating them as a kid, more in the summer than any other time of the year – but perhaps that’s because we were home all day long, exahusting ourselves from running in and out and playing in the hot summer sun.
+I remember eating them as a kid, more in the summer than any other time of the year.
+Perhaps that’s because we were home all day long, exhausting ourselves from running in and out of the hot summer sun.

 Get started by preheating your oven to 350 degrees F. Line your square pan with parchment, and lightly grease with butter or a quick zap of cooking spray.

 Chop your mixed nuts and spread them out on a baking sheet along with your rolled oats; bake for 7-10 minutes, then set aside.
 While the granola mixture is toasting, add the butter, honey, sugar, extract and salt in a small saucepan and cook until the sugar is dissolved and the mixture is smooth.

 Chop your dried cranberries and blueberries.
 Sprinkle on your toasted oat mixture, and then pour on your butter/honey mixture.
 Mix well, and allow to cool before sprinkling on your mini chocolate chips.
 Toss to combine, then spoon the mixture into your prepared pan.
 Press firmly with a rubber spatula; your goal is to make an even layer with a liberal amount of pressure.

 Refrigerate for two hours, and then lift the parchment from the pan and cut into bars.

 We like to wrap our homemade granola bars individually in parchment and store in the refrigerator.
 They certainly don’t last long!